How to get from Berlin to Warsaw by train, bus or flight.

 Air Berlin operates 3 non-stop flights from Berlin to Warsaw per day with overall journey times of just over 4 hours.
 Departures are from Berlin Tegel with arrivals at Warsaw Chopin Airport.
 Other carriers such as Austrian, Lufthansa, Icelandair, Air Canada, and SAS also offer flights between the two cities with connections at different European airports and slightly longer times of around 7 hours.
 There are about a dozen flights a day within this journey time from just after 4:00 a.m. until just before 8:00 p.m.

-There are 3 ways that you can travel to Warsaw from Berlin.
-You can take a bus, flight or train.
+There are 3 options to travel to Warsaw from Berlin including taking a bus, flight or train.

-The distance is approximately 320 miles (516 km) from Berlin to Warsaw.
+Warsaw is approximately 320 miles (516 km) away from Berlin.

-These are the most popular departure and arrival points from Berlin to Warsaw:
+These are the most popular departure and arrival points when traveling from Berlin to Warsaw:

 Omio works with many trusted partners that can help you travel the best way from Berlin to Warsaw:

 Yes, there are direct routes from Berlin to Warsaw with the following travel companies:

 Direct services to Warsaw tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.

 Here are some other resources that might have the information you need